-This section is qualified in its entirety by the more detailed information and financial statements and notes thereto appearing elsewhere in this Prospectus.
-Prospective investors should read the entire Prospectus carefully, including the section entitled "Risk Factors and Other Considerations," the unaudited interim condensed consolidated financial statements, and the audited consolidated financial statements and the related notes to those statements included in this Prospectus.
+The following section discusses updates to Market Price of and Dividends on Ayala Land's Common Equity and Related Stockholder Matters after the date of the Prospectus and must be read in conjunction with the Prospectus.
+This section is qualified in its entirety by the more detailed information and financial statements and notes thereto appearing elsewhere in this Offer Supplement.
+Because it is a summary, it does not contain all of the information that a prospective purchaser should consider before investing.
+Prospective investors should read the entire Offer Supplement carefully, including the section entitled "Risk Factors and Other Considerations" and the audited consolidated financial statements and the related notes to those statements included in this Offer Supplement and the Prospectus.